 A frequent topic that comes up when we discuss commercial strategy and tactics with business owners is how they can maximise procurement strategy outcomes or general strategic outcomes in their businesses.
-To much of the world, procurement is seen as a process rather than a method by which strategic choices are brought about that maximise procurement strategy outcomes.
+Procurement is seen by many as a process rather than a method.
 In our view, this perception needs to change first.
 No pork, no sausages regardless as to how good the sausage machine is (the procurement process).
 The second point is that the process will only maximise procurement strategy outcomes if the right team is working to achieve the desired results.
 A bad process will still achieve some positive results if the right team is working with the right strategy.

 What might this mean in the real world when businesses try to maximise procurement strategy outcomes?